restinthemiddle/restinthemiddle/README.md

 +-----------------+         +-----------------+         +-----------------+
 ```

-You may as well use Restinthemiddle as an alternative entrypoint for your Application.
+You may as well use Restinthemiddle as an alternative entrypoint for your application.

 ### Configuration